 - Web Link for Fraud Reporting: federalbank.co.in/security-center

-4. PMO Public Grievance Portal
+4. PMO Public Grievance Portal (Fraudulent Transactions in Bank Accounts)

-This is where your original grievance (PMOPG/E/2023/0174605) was filed and subsequently forwarded to the RBI.
+You filed your original grievance (PMOPG/E/2023/0174605) here, and officials subsequently forwarded it to the RBI.

 - Web Link: pgportal.gov.in